rahulhaque/adn-sms-laravel/README.md

 ## Configuration

 First have a look at the `./config/adn-sms.php` to know about all the options available out of the box.
+Some important ones mentioned below.

+**Service Enable/Disable**

+If you happen to disable the service in the configuration file, remember that the response body will always be empty.
+So, it is better to if check the response is empty before accessing any key from it.
+For example, access the response when `$response->body() != ""`

 ## Usage